 Additional Features | • LG OnScreen Control • USB Type-C (60 watts) • 2x USB 3.0 ports • 99% sRGB coverage • Audio out |

 OnScreen is a multi-purpose tool for managing your display.
-Firstly, it lets you connect up to four different devices to the monitor and divide your screen between all four inputs.
-The software also gives you several screen splitting options for arranging multiple windows, as well as a picture-in-picture mode.
+Firstly, it lets you connect up to four devices to the monitor and divide your screen between all four inputs.
+The software also gives you several screen-splitting options for arranging multiple windows, as well as a picture-in-picture mode.

 Overall, the LG 27UN850-W’s combo of high pixel density and input (and window) handling make it a productivity powerhouse.
 It’s worth looking into if you need multiple programs open or have multiple devices you want to connect to a display for work.